kolenaIO/kolena/docs/metrics/coefficient-of-determination.md

 - High R² values do not imply that changes in predictors causally affect the outcome variable; R² measures correlation strength, not causation.

-It is also important to note that when probing how the model performs in varying conditions, it is important to note the affect of those conditions on the mean of the ground truth - as it influences the R² value.
+When evaluating the model's performance under varying conditions, it is important to consider the impact of these conditions on the mean of the ground truth, as this influences the R² value.
 This is why if you were to stratify by age in an age estimation problem, you may even get negative values depending on the granularity of the strata/test-cases.